KeunwooPark/rinse-url/README.md

 console.log(rinsedURL); // https://youtu.be/ElDPCKO1EhE
 ```

+### Options

+- `testInterval`: Interval to check if the content is the same.
+Default is 300ms.
+- `similarityThreshold`: Cosine similarity threshold.
+Default is 0.9.
+- `timeout`: The timeout for each test in milliseconds.
+Default is 10000ms.

 ## Algorithm

 `rinse-url` finds URL parameters that doesn't affect the content of the page and removes them.